 Gnaoua Music Festival

-Takes place in May in the pretty seaside town of Essaouira.
-This 3 day festival features global artists and a fusion of exotic beats from all over the world, unsurprisingly, one of the main spectacles are the traditional Moroccan Gnaoua musicians with their mystical blend of Berber, African and Islamic music.
+This 3-day festival takes place in Essaouira and features global artists and a fusion of exotic beats from all over the world.
+The traditional Moroccan Gnaoua musicians with their mystical blend of Berber, African and Islamic music are a highlight.

 The International Film Festival of Marrakech

-Held in the 1st week of December and lasts for a week to 10 days.
-Contestants come for all over the world to showcase their short films.
-The festival is perfectly located and timed in early December in Marrakech, making it a fantastic time to visit for a little winter sun and Christmas shopping, as well as checking out some cultural feature films.
+Held in the first week of December and lasts for a week to 10 days.
+Contestants come from all over the world to showcase their short films.
+The location and timing make it an excellent choice for a little winter sun and Christmas shopping, as well as checking out some cultural feature films.

 Religious Festival dates and Public Holidays

-This runs on 27th May June until 25th June 2017.
-During this period, Moroccan Muslims fast from dawn to dusk.
+During Ramadan Moroccan Muslims fast from dawn to dusk.
 After sunset, they celebrate the breaking of the fast, with a light meal (called Ftour, which includes traditional dates, cake and honey) followed by a main meal from about 22.00 onwards.

 This fast-breaking celebration, takes place a few days after the end of Ramadan, and is a huge national festivity where friends and family spend quality time together.